 I can just imagine the Zen master in the temple saying:

 “Grasshopper, to quit smoking, first quit quitting.”

 What do you think?
 I’d love to hear from you in the comments below.
 And don’t forget to practice empathy, not just toward me, but toward everyone!

 Also, you should congratulate me.
 I’m celebrating.
 Smoke a cigarette for me, and make sure you enjoy the hell out of it.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.